-C111 D1 (F):1 T D : family involvement.
-Among other things, the policy must provide support for planning and implementing parent involvement activities, build capacity for parental involvement, coordinate and integrate parental involvement strategies, and utilize evidence-based strategies.
+1 the policy must provide support for planning and implementing parent involvement activities, build capacity for parental involvement, coordinate and integrate parental involvement strategies, and utilize evidence-based strategies.
 The policy must be distributed to parents and family members of participating children, as well as incorporated into the LEA's broader plan under ESSA.
-Parent Involvement Title I, Part A, Non-Regulatory Guidance Perkins V (as reauthorized by ESSA), 20 U.S.C. §§ 2341-44, Career and Technical Education (CTE) Program baccalaureate degree programs for students, and how the academic and technical skills of students will be Plan Guide Plan Submittal Protection of Pupil Rights Amendment (PPRA), 20 U.S.C. § 1232h(c) Parental access to instructional material, 34 C.F.R. § 98.3 A district must develop policies that include parents' rights to: (1) consent before students are required to submit to a protected information survey if the survey is funded in whole or in part by a program of the Department; (2) receive notice and an opportunity to opt a student out of any other protected information survey (regardless of funding), certain physical exams, and activities involving collection, disclosure, or use of personal information collected from students for marketing or to sell or otherwise distribute the information to others; and (3) inspect upon request and before administration or use of protected information surveys of students and surveys created by a third party, instruments used to collect personal information from students for marketing, sales, or other distribution purposes, and instructional material used as part of the educational curriculum.
+Parent Involvement Title I, Part A, Non-Regulatory Guidance Perkins V (as reauthorized by ESSA), 20 U.S.C. §§ 2341-44, Career and Technical Education (CTE) Program A state board-created or designated agency shall create a CTE plan.
+It must include, among other things: descriptions of any activities and programs, the professional development opportunities to be provided and how they will promote integration of rigorous academic standards, efforts to improve recruitment and retention, efforts to facilitate baccalaureate degree programs for students, and how the academic and technical skills of students will be improved.
+A CTE plan must be created in consultation with: CTE teachers, faculty, administrators, and counselors; eligible recipients; charter school authorizers or organizers; parents and students; higher education institutions; community members; representatives of special populations; business representatives; and labor organization representatives.
+Plan Guide Plan Submittal Protection of Pupil Rights Amendment (PPRA), 20 U.S.C. § 1232h(c) Parental access to instructional material, 34 C.F.R. § 98.3 A district must develop policies that include parents' rights to: (1) consent before students are required to submit to a protected information survey if the survey is funded in whole or in part by a program of the Department; (2) receive notice and an opportunity to opt a student out of any other protected information survey (regardless of funding), certain physical exams, and activities involving collection, disclosure, or use of personal information collected from students for marketing or to sell or otherwise distribute the information to others; and (3) inspect upon request and before administration or use of protected information surveys of students and surveys created by a third party, instruments used to collect personal information from students for marketing, sales, or other distribution purposes, and instructional material used as part of the educational curriculum.
 A district must directly notify parents of these policies at least annually at the start of each school year and after any substantive changes.
 Model Notification of Rights Under the PPRA